The Big Picture

 • While there isn't really a bad film in the bunch, when ranking the films as movies rather than adapted stories, some of the stories stand out over the others.

-• The Harry Potter movies visualized what book readers had long fantasized about in their heads
+• The Harry Potter movies visualized what book readers had long fantasized about in their heads.

 The Harry Potter franchise is a global phenomenon like few others.
 It’s been 17 years since the last book was released, and 13 years since the last movie hit theaters, and yet the IP is as strong as it ever was.
-Harry Potter is ubiquitous in the form of elaborate theme parks, video games, and of course, the highly re-readable novels.
+Harry Potter is ubiquitous in the form of elaborate theme parks, video games, and, of course, highly re-readable novels.
 Although author J.K.
-Rowling anti-trans stance has affected her profits, it seems like the franchise is still beloved by those who can separate the artist from the art.
+Rowling's anti-trans stance has affected her profits, it seems like the franchise is still beloved by those who can separate the artist from the art.
 But Harry Potter doesn’t begin and end with the books.
 As with anything that’s popular nowadays, Hollywood came calling rather quickly, and the first Harry Potter film was released a little over a year after the fourth book hit the shelves.

 But in another minor miracle, the Harry Potter film franchise was able to maintain a level of quality rarely found in film series that stretch on past one or two movies, let alone eight.
 The Harry Potter movies visualized what book readers had long fantasized about in their heads.
 They were able to evolve and grow just as the novels did, with four different directors bringing a variety of flavors to the series from film to film without sacrificing character, story, or continuity.
 It’s a magnificent accomplishment made all the more impressive by the fact that there’s not an outright bad movie in the bunch.
-It's hard to go through the holiday season or skim through the channels on TV without stumbling on one Harry Potter marathon or another.
+It's hard to go through the holiday season or skim through the channels on TV without stumbling upon one Harry Potter marathon or another.

 A brief note before we begin, though: For the purposes of this feature, I’m evaluating each Harry Potter movie as a film first and foremost, not necessarily how it stacks up against its respective novel – what was left out, what was added, etc. With that said, let’s get started…

-8 Harry Potter and the Chamber of Secrets
+8 Harry Potter and the Chamber of Secrets (2002)

 Harry Potter and the Chamber of Secrets poster